santimirandarp/shortcuts/commandline.md

 # COMMAND LINE
+I'm listing here not only shortcurs but also some neat tools to release the tension in your neck.
 ## Syntaxis
 Modifiers are special keys that we list below.
 After a modifier a dash (-) is added.